goldibex/targaryen/docs/targaryen/README.md

       }
     ```

-  b. `users`: an object that describes the authentication state of any kind of user
+    `users`: an object that describes the authentication state of any kind of user
     that might access your system.
 The keys should be the names by which you want to refer
     to the auth payload in the tests; the values should be the auth payloads themselves.